 The prevailing problem with misdiagnosis

 It is not uncommon for bipolar depression to emerge at perhaps the worst possible time in a person’s life — in late adolescence or early adulthood.
-Many times bipolar depression presents similarly to major depressive disorder, resulting in a misdiagnosis that can delay effective treatment during those critical years.
+Unfortunately, many times bipolar depression presents similarly to major depressive disorder, resulting in a misdiagnosis that can delay effective treatment during those critical years.

 Diagnosing an individual with bipolar disorder can be difficult, and often individuals can go years before they are correctly medically diagnosed.
 There are several reasons why this often happens.
-First, bipolar disorder can display similar symptoms as those associated with depression, ADD/ADHD, or even schizophrenia.
+First, bipolar disorder can display similar symptoms like depression, ADD/ADHD, or even schizophrenia.
 Secondly, it is common for individuals with bipolar disorder to try to ignore their uncomfortable feelings and not seek medical attention.

 Also, it is not uncommon for successful people to struggle with bipolar depression and “not appear” to be demonstrating any mental health problems.
-Often this occurs because they can channel the emotions and struggles in creative ways, masking the underlying condition.
+This occurs because they can channel the emotions and struggles in creative ways, masking the underlying condition.

-Nonetheless, being able to diagnose bipolar disorder accurately is vital because the wrong treatment plan can make the symptoms even worse.
+Nonetheless, diagnosing bipolar disorder accurately is vital because the wrong treatment plan can make the symptoms even worse.

 Treatment of Bipolar Disorders at